fnuecke/eris/README.md

 Like Pluto, Eris offers two functions to persist to or read from an arbitrary source.
 Eris uses the Lua typedefs `lua_Writer` and `lua_Reader` for this purpose, the replacements of `lua_Chunkwriter` and `lua_Chunkreader` used by Pluto.

-* <span style="float:right">`[-0, +0, e]`</span>
+* <code style="float:right">[-0, +0, e]</code>
   `void eris_dump(lua_State* L, lua_Writer writer, void* ud);`
   This provides an interface to Eris' persist functionality for writing in an arbitrary way, using a writer.
-Whenever Eris needs to store data it will call the provided writer function with the data to write, and the specified `ud`.
 When called, the stack in `L` must look like this:
   1. `perms[table]`
   2. `value[any]`